jstEagle/Personal_Blog/posts/Liquidity Pools - The Core of DeFi as we know it.md

 Another key difference between this kind of AMM and a traditional order book is that an AMM has **a set value of what the real price is at any ratio of tokens**.
 However, we also have a problem... how are liquidity providers (the market makers) making their money?
 Having your money locked up in a liquidity pool can incur both [opportunity cost|The theoretical value of the next best investment you give up when making a choice] and [impermanent loss|The temporary loss in value an LP experiences when the price of tokens in a liquidity pool diverges from their original price due to market movements.
 (This will be explained further)].
 The answer, trading fees.
 Every trade made through a pool is charged a percentage fee.
 Usually in equal parts of the two tokens provided in the pool. *Now most pools have very low fees.
 Usually less than `0.5%`.
 Some more modern liquidity pool providers also allow for automatic adjusting of fees.
 So during periods of high volume or high volatility, fees can increase to offset the additional impermanent loss that may be incurred.*

 ![](Untitled-2025-04-27-1540.svg)

+Fees have to be set competitively as there are usually many pools that offer the same pair and platforms like Jupiter will automatically pick the best one for the user.
 _____
 ### Modern AMMs
 The original Uniswap model was revolutionary and completely changed the DeFi landscape.
 But since 2018, some improvements have been made.